Canadian Association of Social Workers

 The Canadian Association of Social Workers (CASW) is the national association for the social work profession in Canada.

 Introduction

-CASW was founded in 1926 to establish standards of practice for social workers.
+Canadian Association of Social Workers (CASW) was founded in 1926 to establish standards of practice for social workers.
 It has individual members, and 10 provincial and territorial partner organizations.
 Its mission objective is to promote positive social services, protect the professionals of social work from mistreatment in Canada, satiate social needs of Canadians by influencing policies and advancing social justice.